Skip to content

 Heroku Hop3

-heroku create hop3 app:launch <repo> <name>
+heroku create hop3 app launch <repo> <name>

 git push heroku main hop3 deploy

-heroku addons:create heroku-postgresql hop3 addons:create postgres
+heroku addon create heroku-postgresql hop3 addon create postgres

-heroku logs -t hop3 app:logs
+heroku logs -t hop3 app logs

 heroku ps hop3 ps

-heroku restart hop3 app:restart
+heroku restart hop3 app restart

-heroku destroy hop3 app:destroy
+heroku destroy hop3 app destroy

 Getting Help

-# Built-in help
+hop3 help # General help